FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 Check out the [WordPress Trac](https://core.trac.wordpress.org/tickets/latest) to see how people around the world are contributing to this piece of software right now.

-Their contributions (and potentially yours one day!) will impact how over 27% of of the top 10 million sites on the web run.
+Their contributions (and potentially yours one day!) will impact how over 30% of of the top 10 million sites on the web run.

+???

+Speaking of passion, WordPress is open source and passionate devs are contributing to the codebase daily!

 ---
 class: center, middle